Back to Compare

 What happens in common evaluation scenarios

-Structured RFQ with clean line items
+Structured RFQ with clean response forms

 Mixed-format tender packages with annexes and carve-outs